Small business accounting calendar 2026: key tax dates and deadlines

 January

-31st - Self Assessment online tax return filing deadline
+31st - Self Assessment filing deadline for 2024/25 online tax returns

 March

-31st - Corporation Tax return filing deadline (if you have a limited company with an accounting year end of 31st March)
+31st - Corporation Tax return filing deadline for most limited companies with an accounting year end of 31st March 2025

 April

 6th - New tax year!
-The Chancellor’s planned updates to any tax rates, wage rates and minimum pension contributions (among other things) will come into effect today
+The Chancellor’s planned updates to any tax rates, wage rates and minimum pension contributions (among other things) for individuals and unincorporated businesses will come into effect today

 May